sethhaskellcondie/the-game-pensieve-api/README.md

 JDBC Template: Database connection <br>
 Docker: Run-time container

+## Project Presentation
+This presentation explains the system design, and test strategy for this project: https://youtu.be/24g4e8enVwQ

 ## Project Setup

 This project comes with a Maven wrapper so that Maven doesn't need to be installed locally, more information on that here: https://www.baeldung.com/maven-wrapper